 Just like cross-site scripting, an HTML injection happens when a malicious user supplies a payload (most often HTML code, rarely CSS) as part of untrusted input, and the web browser executes it as part of the hypertext markup language of the vulnerable web page.
 HTML injection attacks target only the client, and just like XSS attacks, they affect the user, not the server.

 Attackers may use HTML injections for several purposes.
-Here are some of the most popular uses of this attack technique, along with potential consequences for web application security.
+Here are some of the most popular uses of this attack technique, along with potential consequences for the functionality and efficiency of web application security.

 The simplest use of HTML injection is defacing – changing the visible content of the page.
 For example, an attacker may use a stored HTML injection to inject a visual advertisement of a product they want to sell.
 The attacker may also inject malicious HTML code that aims to harm the reputation of the page, for example, for political or personal reasons.